oeN/oen.github.io/content/posts/kubernetes-external-dns-pihole-and-a-custom-domain.md

 ## Conclusion

-Unfortunatly in this scenario our instance of **CoreDNS** will become a central point for our network, if something happens to our cluster or the CoreDNS pod stops, we'll loose the ability to resolve domain names.
-I'm still searching a way to solve this problem and have a more relaiable solution but for now I have to stick with this downside.
+Unfortunately in this scenario our instance of **CoreDNS** will become a central point for our network, if something happens to our cluster or the CoreDNS pod stops, we'll lose the ability to resolve domain names.
+I'm still searching for a way to solve this problem and have a more reliable solution but for now, I have to stick with this downside.

 Do you remember the `forward` value that we set on the `values.yaml` for **CoreDNS**?

-That option has become the only way to choose which DNS server we want to use in order to solve all the DNS requests that can't be solved internally and aren't blocked by Pi-hole, this is because if we check some of the "Upstream DNS Server" we'll loose the ability to resolve our internal domain.
+That option has become the only way to choose which DNS server we want to use to solve all the DNS requests that can't be solved internally and aren't blocked by Pi-hole, this is because if we check some of the "Upstream DNS Server" we'll lose the ability to resolve our internal domain.

-I have some ideas how to do that:
+I have some ideas on how to do that:

 - A second Pi-hole that is going to be my "Custom 2" upstream DNS Server
-- An ingress that mask the IP of the DNS Server I want to use, something like I've done in a previous post [Expose an external resource with a Kubernetes Ingress](https://www.diomedet.com/posts/expose-an-external-resource-with-a-kubernetes-ingress/)
+- An ingress that mask the IP of the DNS server I want to use, something like I've done in a previous post [Expose an external resource with a Kubernetes Ingress](https://www.diomedet.com/posts/expose-an-external-resource-with-a-kubernetes-ingress/)

 But I haven't tested any of that, so, for today this is it.

-I'm looking also for way to have a certificate on my internal domain, so I don't get thoose annoying alerts when I'm trying to access my apps via `https`
+I'm looking also for a way to have a certificate on my internal domain, so I don't get those annoying alerts when I'm trying to access my apps via `HTTPS`

-I hope you've found this article useful and stay tuned for future updates!
+I hope you've found this article useful, stay tuned for future updates!